6 Month Old Feeding Schedule: Baby Solids, Formula & Solid Foods Plan

 Non-Vegetarian

-If you want your kid to have some non-nonvegetarian food, then there is nothing wrong with it.
-Animal food is said to be a great source of iron, protein, amino acids, and other important nutrients.
-So, the animal food that you can include in your child’s diet is eggs (scrambled).
+If you want your baby to have some non-vegetarian foods, there is nothing wrong with it.
+Animal foods are great sources of iron, protein, amino acids, and other nutrients.
+The animal foods you can include in your baby’s diet include eggs (scrambled).

 Other Food Items

-The food items that you can include in your kid’s diet are:
+The foods you can include in your baby’s diet include:

 • Sugar-free, Lactose-free yogurt